 Being considered as a subcategory of the surface disinfection, the cleaning agent is dispersed by wiping on the keyboard or mouse surface.
 Precise dosage and exposure time are very important (see exposure time VAH-List).
 The VAH-List is accessible for every user.

 For the surface disinfection it is necessary to spread the cleaning agent extensively on the keyboard or mouse.
 Afterwards the remainings need to be washed down.
 It is essential to respect the particular exposure time as it contributes to a proper disinfection.

 The keyboard or mouse is flushed with the cleaning agent and cleaned up mechanically.
 Coarse dirt gets washed off by the flowing cleaning agent.
 With the help of a soft cloth or a smooth brush the remaining residues can be removed easily.
 If the keyboard is completely waterproof this type of reprocession is recommended otherwise it takes damage.

 Keyboards or mouse are immersed into cleaning agents.
 Depending to the exposure time the remaining residues are washed down afterwards.
 Compared with the normal surface disinfection, this method is much more effective but also more time-consuming and expensive.

 There are several ways to sterilize the keyboard but basically it effects by using hot steam with up to 125°C. Depending on the method the steam flows around the keyboard with over or negative pressure or as a steam-air mixture.
 Most germs can be eradicated with this method.

-While autoclaved the keyboards are disinfected under overpressure in a gas tight container.
-This process removes deep-rooted dirt compared with a normal disinfection but is more time-consuming.
+With overpressure in a gas tight container, the autoclaving process removes deep rooted dirt compared with a normal standard disinfection, but is more time consuming.